epohs/WeatherPic/README.md

 # WeatherPic

-Grab a photo from Dropbox, get it's EXIF data and based on that, the weather info for the time and location it was taken.
+Grab a photo from Dropbox, get it's EXIF data and, based on that the weather info for the time and location it was taken.

-The photo will be served from dropbox, and any changes (photos added, removed, or edited) on Drobpox will trigger a [dropbox webhook](https://www.dropbox.com/developers/webhooks) to handle updates on our end.
+The photo will be served from dropbox, and any changes (photos added, removed, or edited) within the app */img/* folder on Drobpox will trigger a [dropbox webhook](https://www.dropbox.com/developers/webhooks) to handle updates on our end.

 I designed this on a Raspberry Pi B+ model, running [Raspbian](http://raspbian.org) and [RaspCTL](http://ip.raspctl.com) for dynamic DNS, and haven't tested on any other sytems or OSes, but I'd love to hear if anyone tries it on any other system.